 Formal Complaint Resolution Process

 Students have the right to submit a formal written complaint for any grievance.
-Melbourne campus students and extended studies students should submit the complaint to the dean of students by email to email@example.com.
-Florida Tech University Online students should contact the office of the dean of online learning by email to firstname.lastname@example.org.
+Melbourne campus students and extended studies students should submit the complaint to the dean of students by email to firstname.lastname@example.org.
+Florida Tech University Online students should contact the office of the associate vice president for online learning by email to email@example.com.

-The deans will determine the appropriate person in the university to handle the problem and forward the complaint to that person.
-All written student complaints, with their resolutions, will be documented and the records maintained by either the dean of students or the office of the dean of online learning.
+The dean or associate vice president for online learning will determine the appropriate person in the university to handle the problem and forward the complaint to that person.
+All written student complaints, with their resolutions, will be documented and the records maintained by either the dean of students or the office of the associate vice president for online learning.

 The ombudsman is a university employee appointed by the president to investigate reported complaints, to report findings and to help achieve equitable settlements.
 Students may seek the help of the ombudsman assigned to handle student-based complaints if the student feels that either the informal or formal complaint process has been ineffective.
 The ombudsman should only be contacted after the student has followed the established procedures described above.
 The ombudsman can be found in the president’s office or can be contacted by email to firstname.lastname@example.org.